zainnadeem/OOP-Cards-Model-ios-0616/README.md

 5. Implement the description method for the PlayingCard and BaseballCard classes.
       playingCard.description
-      should return rank and suit (use the ASCII character representations of hearts ♥, spades ♠ ,c clubs nd diamonds). baseballCard.description
+      should return rank and suit (copy and paste these ASCII representations of hearts ♥, spades ♠ ,clubs ♣️ and diamonds ♦️).
+      [baseballCard description]
       should return the players firstName lastName and teamName

 6. Inside of AppDelegate.m's didFinishLaunchingWithOptions method, instantiate 3 playing cards, 3 baseball cards and 2 baseball players.
 2 of your baseball cards should share the same baseball player.